Anna R. Karlin

 karlin at cs dot washington dot edu

-2018 ITCS (Innovations in Theoretical Computer Science) conference, which will be held January 11-14, 2018 at MIT.
+I was the program chair for the 2018 ITCS (Innovations in Theoretical Computer Science) conference, which was held January 11-14, 2018 at MIT.
+Here is the program.

 Game Theory, Alive with Yuval Peres

 The book can be purchased at the American Mathematical Society Bookstore or at amazon.com

 Anna Karlin, Microsoft Professor of Computer Science and Engineering, received her Ph.D. from Stanford University in 1987.
 Before coming to the University of Washington, she spent 5 years as a researcher at (what was then) Digital Equipment Corporation's Systems Research Center.
 Her research is primarily in theoretical computer science: the design and analysis of algorithms, particularly probabilistic and online algorithms.
 She also works at the interface between theory and other areas, such as economics and game theory, data mining, operating systems, networks, and distributed systems.

 "The computer is useless.
 It can only answer questions."